Jako-K/drone_mask_project/README.md

-# Autonomous Drone Demo - Mask and Phone detection
+# Autonomous Drone Demo - Mask and Phone Detection
 <br>

 This gif is pretty large and may lack until fully loaded, be patient :)